-I think it is beautiful and regularly meditate on it – wishing good things to people and recognising that our own actions, words, and thoughts have an impact on everyone.
+I think it is beautiful and regularly meditate on it – wishing good things to people and recognizing that our own actions, words, and thoughts have an impact on everyone.

 Lokah Samastah Sukhino Bhavantu mantra meaning and translation:

 “May all beings be happy and free from suffering.
 And may the thoughts, words, and actions in my own life in some way contribute to that happiness and that freedom for all.”

 A word-by-word translation of the May All Beings Be Happy And Free song: